 The value MUST be exported through the operating system's usual environment mechanism.

-The value MUST be an ASCII representation of an integer with no fractional component, identical to the output of date +%s.
+The value MUST be an ASCII representation of an integer with no fractional component, identical to the output format of date +%s.

-Upstream build processes MUST use this variable for embedded timestamps in place of the "current" date and time.
+Build processes MUST use this variable for embedded timestamps in place of the "current" date and time.

 Formatting MUST be deferred until runtime if an end user should observe the value in their own locale or timezone.